 They love to stomp around in it, squish it, play in it, sled through it.
-They love to make snow angels and throw snow balls.
+They love to make snow angels, snow men, and snow balls.
 They love that the world is transformed into a sparkling white, fluffy wonderland.

 We had an early snowfall this year, before Halloween, but none of it stuck.
 So no snow days for the kids yet.

 However, this weekend I decided to try out a little something that I had bought from Discount School Supply a while back out of curiousity.